-Following a post by Mike Parr and my subsequent comment, I decided to dig out my rather tired and neglected Tenor Banjo and renovate it.
+Following a prompt from an old mate, I decided to dig out my rather tired and neglected Tenor Banjo and renovate it.
 I found this reference to the actual model, much to my surprise.

-However, prompted by a Facebook post from a friend, of Blind James Campbell and the Nashville Street Band performing "John Henry" I was prompted to dig it out and get stuck into renovating it.
-I have ordered a new calfskin head and a new set of strings so watch this space.
+However, prompted by the Facebook post from a friend, to a link of Blind James Campbell and the Nashville Street Band performing "John Henry" I was prompted to dig it out and get stuck into renovating it.
+I have ordered a new calfskin head and a new set of strings, so watch this space.

 Here are a few photographs of the parts of the banjo in their present state.